 “I would say the biggest lesson we learnt since our first album, Yamadori, was to take our time with the whole process,” says Kershaw.
 “On Years Under Glass, we took our time to really nail it.
 Hopefully people will hear that through when listening.
 We recorded Years Under Glass the same way as Yamadori; live to tape with Nao Anzai behind the desk.
 We also think changing studios to Head Gap has brought out the feel and tones we were after.

-Over the course of Years Under Glass, Bear The Mammoth sets more than just a few elaborate musical soundscapes.
-Militant drumming patterns, howling, cold riffs and warm bass lines create something both weightless as a cloud, yet as grounded as an earthquake.
-Wrapped up with a flawless, crisp level of production and instrumental polish, Years Under Glass has the makings of a post-prog classic from start to finish.
+Bear The Mammoth will be releasing their third album in mid-2023.
+In this album, Bear the Mammoth sets more than just a few elaborate musical soundscapes.
+Militant drumming patterns, howling, cold riffs, warm bass lines lush synth pads, creating something both weightless as a cloud, yet as grounded as an earthquake.
+Wrapped up with a flawless, crisp level of production and instrumental polish.

 released October 5, 2018